 Meditating, deepening, entering times of silence, walking through a moon-lit orchard, witnessing a performance artist speak to your heart with her movements, journeying with symbols to unlock your inner knowing, singing, drumming, feasting, and sharing with community await you.
 Join us.

-Be ready to stay up late on Friday night as we journey into the night.
+Be ready to stay up late on Saturday as we journey into the night.

 If you are grounded in a tradition other than European-based spirituality and are comfortable receiving teachings that come through a European channel, please feel welcome in joining us for Winter Solstice.
 The tradition we draw on Euro-pagan.

-Food: Potluck Style –Bring a vegetarian, gluten-free dish to share for dinner Friday (we will start eating shortly after everyone arrives at 5:30 — so prepare a dish that warms up quickly or is a fresh vegetable dish or prepackaged).
-Breakfast on Saturday, snacks and drinks for both days provided by Jacquelyn (WEI) and Kaia.
+Food: Potluck Style – Bring a vegetarian, gluten-free dish to share for dinner Saturday (we will start eating shortly after everyone arrives at 5:30 – so prepare a dish that warms up quickly or is a fresh vegetable dish or prepackaged).
+Breakfast on Sunday, snacks and drinks for both days provided by Jacquelyn (WEI) and Kaia.

-Arrival Time: For some of you coming from the Twin Cities, WEI is welcoming you to come earlier on Friday to avoid traffic problems with late afternoon travel.
-If you arrive late, food will still be on the table in the WEI facility, but we hope to start the program in the Turtle Dome soon after eating behind the Eco-Retreat Center in the woods.
+Arrival Time: If you arrive late, food will still be on the table in the WEI facility, but we hope to start the program in the Turtle Dome soon after eating behind the Eco-Retreat Center in the woods.

 What to Bring: